blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

   :class:`tsfresh.feature_extraction.settings.FeatureExtractionSettings`, except a few exception, which are marked as high_comp_cost.
 This can be used if runtime performance plays a major role.

+It is also possible, to control the features to be extracted for the different kinds of time series individually.
+You can do so by passing another dictionary to the extract function as a

+`kind_to_calculation_settings_mapping` = {"kind" : `calculation_settings_mapping`}

-It is also possible, to control the features to be extracted for the different kinds individually.
-You can do so by passing another dictionary to the extract function as a `kind_to_calculation_settings_mapping` parameter.
-This dict must be a mapping from kind names (as string) to `calculation_settings_mapping` objects, which you would normally pass to `default_calculation_settings_mapping`.
-The same rules apply as above.
-If you include a kind name in the `kind_to_calculation_settings_mapping` parameter, its value will override the `default_calculation_settings_mapping`.
+parameter.
+This dict must be a mapping from kind names (as string) to `calculation_settings_mapping` objects, which you would normally pass as an argument to the `default_calculation_settings_mapping` parameter.

-Otherwise, the `default_calculation_settings_mapping` will be used.
+This dominating behavior of the `kind_to_calculation_settings_mapping` argument works partly.
+So, if you include a kind name in the `kind_to_calculation_settings_mapping` parameter, its value will override the `default_calculation_settings_mapping`.
+Otherwise, the `default_calculation_settings_mapping` if the kind name could not be found.